wieslawsoltes/Avalonia/compositionplan.md

 3. **Overlay Layer Management**
    - Add an internal `ConnectedAnimationLayer` to each `TopLevel` that is inserted above normal content (similar to popup/adorner layers) to host temporary composition visuals.
    - Ensure overlay participates in hit-testing appropriately (non-interactive) and handles window resizing or DPI changes by updating overlay transforms.

+### Behavior Notes & Edge Cases
+- Batches track lifecycle, not end state: when a property is overwritten mid-animation, Avalonia must stop the animation yet still raise `Completed` (flagged `IsCanceled=true`) so callers waiting on the batch can de-register handlers or apply final state, matching WinUI’s behavior in `FacadeAnimationHelper`.
+- Prepared connected animations should expire if not started quickly (WinUI expects disposal around the 3s mark) to avoid stale overlays.
+- `Suspend`/`Resume` must gate implicit animations so mutation outside the scope is excluded, matching WinUI semantics.
+- Coordinate timing so overlay visuals hide source elements only after snapshots capture and scoped batch has begun, mirroring WinUI’s “freeze” period.

 ### Milestone 2 – Framework Integration & Sample
 1. **Navigation Helpers**